PwC Privacy Policy

 • personal information we collect from our employees (in some instances this may include sensitive information such as health information if related to the employee’s role).

 We collect most personal information directly from individuals when we deal with them.
-The personal information we collect may be provided in forms filled out by individuals, face to face meetings, email messages, telephone conversations, when you use our websites or our social media, or by third parties.
+The personal information we collect may be provided in forms filled out by individuals, face-to-face meetings, email messages, telephone conversations, when you use our websites or our social media, or by third parties.
 If you contact us, we may keep a record of that contact.
 In some circumstances, we may take photographs or videos of individuals, such as at seminars or events we run, sponsor or are otherwise involved in.
+We may publish these photos and videos on our website and in marketing content (including on social media platforms).

 If you choose not to provide us with personal information, we may not be able to perform certain tasks or services.